tendermint/tendermint/spec/rpc/README.md

 ### Genesis

 Get Genesis of the chain.
+If the response is large, this operation will return an error: use `genesis_chunked` instead.

 #### Request